Sir Colville Barclay, 14th Baronet: Career

 In 1937 Barclay joined the diplomatic corps before joining the RNVR in 1941 during the Second World War.
 He was deployed throughout the conflict in small boats operating in commando operations along the French coast, and left the Navy in 1946 as a lieutenant commander.
 After the war, he took over management of the family's large investment portfolio, which provided enough income for him to be able to focus on his interest in art.
-Operating from a studio at his home, first in London then in Denham and subsequently Pitshill, Barclay experimented widely with his art and was exhibited at the Royal Academy and in many other places.
+Operating from a studio at his home, first in London then in Denham and subsequently Pitshill, near Petworth, West Sussex.
+Barclay experimented widely with his art and was exhibited at the Royal Academy and in many other places.
 A number of his artworks were purchased by public galleries, although he had no necessity to sell.
 It was not until he was in his nineties that Barclay claimed that he had finally been able to paint in the manner he wished.

 Aside from his art and business interests, Barclay was a keen botanist, his work focusing initially on the island of Crete.
 He contributed a chapter to the 1980 guide Flowers of Greece and the Balkans and subsequently published his own work Crete: Checklist of the Vascular Plants in 1986.
 He collected many plants in the course of his research and as a result was asked by Desmond Meikle to procure samples for the Royal Botanic Gardens, Kew, initially in Turkey but later from many countries around the globe including Nepal with Patrick Synge.
 Barclay was also an advocate of homeopathic medicine and spent forty years on the board of the Royal Homeopathic Hospital in London.